STAND. COM. REP. NO. 1423

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred H.B.
-No. 854, H.D.
-2, entitled:
+Your Committees on Judiciary and Labor and Ways and Means, to which was referred S.R.
+No. 44 entitled:

 The purpose and intent of this measure is to:

-Your Committee received testimony in support of this measure from the Hawaii Food Industry Association, Down to Earth, and Aloha Harvest.
-Your Committee received comments on this measure from Kōkua Hawai‘i Foundation.
+Your Committees received testimony in support of this measure from the Community Alliance on Prisons, Hawaii Women's Coalition, and two individuals.
+Your Committees received comments on this measure from the Police Department, City and County of Honolulu.

 (2) Making technical, nonsubstantive amendments for the purposes of clarity and consistency.

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 854, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 854, H.D.
-2, S.D.
-1, and be referred to your Committees on Judiciary and Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Judiciary and Labor and Ways and Means that are attached to this report, your Committees concur with the intent and purpose of S.R.
+No. 44, as amended herein, and recommend its adoption in the form attached hereto as S.R.
+No. 44, S.D.
+1.